Architecture

 OpenClaw integration

 Section titled “OpenClaw integration”OpenClaw runs as a separate Docker container.
-Pinchy communicates with it exclusively via WebSocket on port 18789.
+Pinchy communicates with it via openclaw-node (the official Node.js client) over WebSocket on port 18789.
 The browser never connects to OpenClaw directly.

 Tech stack